Compiled by Pirah Aijaz

 What challenges did you face at the beginning of your entrepreneurship?

 At the beginning of my entrepreneurial journey, for me, the biggest challenge was networking.
 Then the fact, as an entrepreneur, you need to be an all-rounder as you don’t have enough resources to hire a team, initially.

 Also, when I started my clothing brand 10 years back, I started big, that made me realize, that when you are starting off, it is better to start small and then move towards growth/expansion, once you have started generating income.
 First off, the focus should be on sustainability.

 What are the benefits you believe entrepreneurship has for Pakistani women?

-There are lots of benefits - I am a living example!
+There are lots of benefits – I am a living example!
 As an entrepreneur, you just need an idea & the ‘will to go on’ and you can do anything.
-I didn’t give up and continued to struggle after leaving my job, wrapping up my clothing brand.
+I didn’t give up and continued to struggle after leaving my job and wrapping up my clothing brand.
 Ultimately, I formed my two current ventures.
 So, if you have a will, you can do anything, especially if it is for a good ‘cause’; Allah swt opens up, the road to opportunities.

 As a female, you will face lots of negativity when you start especially, when it’s a different idea but when you become successful, the same people will be standing with you.